 - Ginger for added taste and health benefits.
 Optional

-- Sugar, honey, or any sweetening agent of choice.
+- Sugar, honey, or any sweetener of choice.
 Optional

 - Limes, lemon, and ginger for garnishing.
 Optional

-- Add hot water to the tea mixture and let it steep for 10 minutes.
-Use a spoon or fork to whisk so all the flowers to help submerge all the leaves.
+Step 2.
+Pour the boiling water over the dried flower tea mixture and let it steep for 5-10 minutes.
+The steep time affects the color intensity, so adjust to your preference.
+Use a spoon or fork to whisk all the flowers to help submerge all the leaves.

-- Plunge the french press then pour the hot tea into a teacup.
+Step 3.
+Plunge the French press, then pour the hot tea into a teacup to drink it hot.

-- Add sweetener and garnish of choice; sugar, honey, ginger, lemon/lime wedges, lemongrass, etc. Save the rest for iced tea and put it in the refrigerator.
+Step 4.
+Add sweetener and garnish of choice; sugar, honey, ginger, lemon/lime wedges, lemongrass, etc.

-- Drink it hot with honey or any garnish of choice.
-For drinking as iced tea, let the tea cool completely.
-Drink the tea with ice and ad sweetener and top with your favorite garnish.
+Step 4.
+Drink it hot with honey or any garnish of choice.
+For drinking iced tea, let the tea cool completely to room temperature.
+Drink the tea with ice, add sweetener, and top with your favorite garnish.
 Save the rest of the blue tea in the refrigerator.

 Helpful Kitchen Notes